Marc Wright

 Marcus Snowell Wright (April 21, 1890 – August 5, 1975) was an American athlete who competed mainly in the pole vault.
 He was born in Chicago and died in Reading, Massachusetts.

-Wright competed for a United States in the 1912 Summer Olympics held in Stockholm, Sweden in the pole vault where he won the silver medal with a clearance of 3.85 m behind the 3.95 m of winner Harry Babcock.
+Wright competed for the United States in the 1912 Summer Olympics held in Stockholm, Sweden, in the pole vault.
+He won the silver medal with a clearance of 3.85 m behind the 3.95 m of the winner Harry Babcock.

 Wright graduated from Dartmouth College in 1913.